elios264/pakal_persist/README.md

 Binary Archives ( coming soon)

-Polymorphism ( coming soon )

-Extensibility ( you can easy create your own text based serializer
+Extensibility ( you can easy create your own text based serializer )

 #Usage: